csjunxu/MCWNNM-ICCV2017/Readme.txt

 ------------
 If you have any questions or suggestions with the code, or find a bug, please let us know.
 Contact Jun Xu at csjunxu@comp.polyu.edu.hk or nankaimathxujun@gmail.com.

+Update:
+1. 08/15/2017: Complement the "PGs2Image.m" function.
+Thanks Zi-Fa Han for pointingout the missing of this function.